ark-lang/ark-docs/structures.md

 semi-colon.
 In the example below, we end it the statement with a semi-colon, not the type (even though it may look like we do).

+Note that the second structure contains default values for some of the structure members.
+More on this later.

 ```
 // anonymous structure
 struct {